 A lector reads the assigned scripture lessons and Prayers of the People during the service.
-The lessons are published in advance, so there is ample time to “rehearse” at home.
+The lessons are published in advance, so there is ample time to become familiar with the readings at home.
 One person said, “Lectors have the best script in the world: the Word of God!”
-A lector usually serves once a month.

 What is an Usher?

 Ushers are the first to share Christian hospitality with those arriving for worship.
-They greet, distribute orders of service, help with seating, collect the offering, introduce visitors to the rector and other members, and tidy the worship space after worship.
-San Gabriel’s ushers serve at least once a month.
+They greet, distribute service bulletins, help with seating, collect the offering, bring forth the people’s offering, introduce visitors to the rector and other members, and tidy the worship space after worship.